scotthansonde/feedlandDockerCompose/README.md

 Once started, additional values can be added to config.json.
 An existing config.json will not be overwritten when starting or restarting the server.

+### FeedLand E-Mail Validation
+Some users running a local Feedland instance may not have the ability or desire to connect Feedland with an email service.
+As a shortcut to getting a new user added to the system, you can do the following:

+  * Sign up for a new user, and enter a username and email address
+  * FeedLand will report an error sending email, but still create a new record in its `pendingConfirmations` table
+  * From the folder containing docker-compose.yml run
+    ```
+    docker exec -it mysql_db \.
+    mysql -u feedland -p"$MYSQL_USER_PASSWORD" feedland \.
+    -e "SELECT * FROM pendingConfirmations\G"
+    ```
+    to show the contents of the `pendingConfirmations` table.
+  * Copy the `magicString` value for the new, pending user, and insert it into a URL that looks like: `http://"$FEEDLAND_DOMAIN"/userconfirms?emailConfirmCode=MAGIC_STRING_HERE`
+  * Submit that URL in your browser and enjoy!
+(adapted from [DOCKER.md](https://github.com/cshotton/feedlandInstall/blob/main/DOCKER.md) by Chuck Schotton)